jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

 (2) If any documents are removed from premises under subsection (1)﻿(c), the person who removes them must— (a) leave at the premises a list of the documents removed; and (b) return the documents, or a copy of them, to the premises as soon as practicable, unless to do so would prejudice any investigation being or to be carried out by the Ministry.
-(3) The Secretary may authorise in writing any person who, in the Secretary’s opinion, is suitably qualified and trained in the exercise of powers under subsection (1) to exercise those powers.
+(3) The Secretary or the Director of Regulation may authorise in writing any person who, in the Secretary’s opinion or the Director of Regulation’s opinion, is suitably qualified and trained in the exercise of powers under subsection (1) to exercise those powers.
 (4) An authorisation under subsection (3) must contain— (a) a reference to this section; and
   (b) the full name of the person authorised; and